rigelle-cruz/coding-resources/README.md

 ## Overview

 I'm thrilled to share my coding journey with you through this repository.
-Here, you'll find a collection of cheatsheets and resources that document my learning process in programming and full-stack web development.
+Here, you'll find a collection of cheat-sheets and resources that document my learning process in programming and full-stack web development.

 ## What's Inside?